Defective Coloring on Classes of Perfect Graphs

 A graph $G=(V,E)$ is a \emph{split} graph if $V = K\cup S$ where $K$ induces a clique and $S$ induces an independent set.
 A graph $G$ is \emph{chordal} if it does not contain any induced cycles of length four or more.
 It is well known that all split graphs are chordal; furthermore it is known that the class of chordal graphs contains the class of interval graphs, and that chordal graphs are perfect.
 For more information on these standard containments see \cite{BLS99}.

 A graph is a \emph{cograph} if it is either a single vertex, or the disjoint union of two cographs, or the complete join of two cographs \cite{seinsche1974}.
+Note that the class of cographs is easily seen to be closed under complement.
+As a result, complete $k$-partite graphs are cographs (their complement is a union of cliques, which are themselves cographs); this fact will be used later.
 A graph is \emph{trivially perfect} if in all induced subgraphs the maximum independent set is equal to the number of maximum cliques \cite{Gol78}.
 Trivially perfect graphs are exactly the cographs which are chordal \cite{YanCC96}, and hence are a subclass of cographs, which are a subclass of perfect graphs.
 We recall that \textsc{Graph Coloring} is polynomial-time solvable in all the mentioned graph classes, since it is polynomial-time solvable on perfect graphs \cite{GLS88}, though of course for all these classes simpler and more efficient combinatorial algorithms are known.

 We will also use the notion of treewidth for the definition of which we refer the reader to \cite{BodlaenderK08,CyganFKLMPPS15}.